Events

 The SC meeting is intended to inform Sponsoring Nation Air Chiefs or their designated Flag/General Officer representatives of the JAPCC program of work (PoW), the Director’s priorities, the state of the Centre and then allow the Committee to provide broad strategic guidance to shape the future PoW.
 Additionally, this meeting will provide you with a progress update on action items from last year’s SC discussions.

 The SRC meeting is intended to ensure JAPCC activities are matched with a prudent allocation of resources.
-The Chairman will lead delegates through a review of the 2022 SRC action items, the previous day’s SC meeting decisions, and the normal budget review, including previous year summary, current year execution, FY 2024 request and the mid-term financial plan.
+The Chairman will lead delegates through a review of last year's action items, the previous day’s SC meeting decisions, and the normal budget review, including previous year's summary, current year execution, FY 2027 request and the mid-term financial plan.
 SRC representatives are invited to attend the Ice-Breaker and SC meeting if able.

 Please note that this meeting is by invitation only.